The 2025-26 Pool

 The Littlefield Cup: awarded to the person who accumulates the most overall points.

-The Claude Cup: named after Claude Lemieux, this Cup celebrates whining and misery and is awarded to the person coming in dead-freaking last place, as determined by your Playoff Pool Front Office Panel-O-Judges.
+The Don Koharski (nee Claude) Cup: named after former NHL referee Don Koharski, this Cup celebrates incompetence and donuts, and is awarded to the person coming in dead-freaking last place, as determined by your Playoff Pool Front Office Panel-O-Judges.

-Because some of you miscreants appear to try pretty damn hard to win the Cellar Spot we have introduced a secondary series of caveats to the Claude.
-If the losing team scores no goals in the final game, the Claude will go the person who finishes last.
-If the losing team scores one goal, the Claude will go to the person who finishes second to last.
+Because some of you miscreants appear to try pretty damn hard to win the Cellar Spot we have introduced a secondary series of caveats to the Koharski.
+If the losing team scores no goals in the final game, the Koharski will go the person who finishes last.
+If the losing team scores one goal, the Koharski will go to the person who finishes second to last.
 Two goals = third from last.
 Three goals = fourth from last.
-And if the losing team scores five goals, and still loses the Stanley Cup (!) the person who finishes fifth from last will win the Claude, and we'll wash your car.
+And if the losing team scores five goals, and still loses the Stanley Cup (!) the person who finishes fifth from last will win the Koharski, and we'll wash your car.

 Rules.